vrtmrz/obsidian-tagfolder/README.md

 When you enable this option, the value in the frontmatter or first level one heading will be shown instead of `NAME`.

 #### Frontmatter path
-Dotted path to retrive title from frontmatter.
+Dotted path to retrieve title from frontmatter.

 #### Use pinning
 We can pin the tag if we enable this option.